eg1lgfp/gilman-family-practice/content/pages/style-guide.md

       relativeUrl: true
 layout: page
 title: Gilman Family Practice
-subtitle: 'Welcome to the family '
+subtitle: 'Welcome to the clinic '
 ---
 ###### Welcome to the family >>>